 Dr. Shannon Burroughs graduated with honors from North Carolina State University in Raleigh in 2010.
 Since 2010 she has worked full-time treating small animals at a local animal hospital.
-Dr. Burroughs has experience with birds, wildlife, exotics, pocket pets, and zoo species.
-Shannon has obtained her CVA (Certified Veterinary Acupuncture) from the Chi Institute in Reddick, FL.
+Dr. Burroughs has also obtained her CVA (Certified Veterinary Acupuncturist) from the Chi Institute in Reddick, FL.

 Dr. Burroughs also has a Master's Degree in Sociology and worked as a Social Worker for many years prior to becoming a veterinarian.